 3) Yes, treat Progressive as the opposing party but understand, you still have a duty to cooperate under the insurance contract.

-Copyright © 2013 by Christopher M. Simon, All Rights Reserved
+Copyright © 2013 by Christopher Simon Attorney at Law, All Rights Reserved